w3c/cg-council/proposals/cg-process.md

 * Dropped the CG Forum (not used for many years)
 * Dropped CG Council because it played no normative role.
 We should still have a CG Council for those interested in the evolution of CGs.
 * Dropped the use of the word "Report"
+* Dropped details related to specification requirements in this document; instead normatively refer to requirements already documented elsewhere (and which can be updated more easily).
 * Added
   * Explicit mention of other policies governing CGs.
   * Expanded group lifecycle